 Northwest Florida Water Management District (District) has conducted several scientific studies of the Choctawhatchee Bay by investigating temperature changes, ground water conditions, oyster beds, submerged vegetation, the distribution and abundance of fish, and sedimentation.
 District engineers, hydrologists, geologists, and hydrogeologists conducted experiments and gathered information, synthesizing the data and drawing scientific conclusions.

 In the summer of 1982, District personnel set out to tap an as yet untouched source of information – the very people who grew up on the bay, who drew their livelihood from it.
 Since their views are subjective, no scientific conclusions can be drawn, but it is interesting to note the diverse opinions.
 Their conclusions about why bay life has degraded or how East Pass was created are as varied and unique as they are.
-Each person interviewed lived on or around the bay for most of their lives an derived the livelihood from it through fishing, oystering, or transporting goods along the bay.
+Each person interviewed lived on or around the bay for most of their lives and derived a livelihood from it through fishing, oystering, or transporting goods along the bay.

 Perlie Brown